-The Board of Directors is responsible for and oversees the governance and management of CSR.
+The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 CSR's shareholders approve the appointment of Directors and hold them accountable for the performance of the Company.
 A key part of Directors' responsibility is to ensure that an effective corporate governance structure operates in the Company.

 The governance structure shuld ensure that reasonable financial and growth targets are set and achieved and risk is properly managed, while taking into account the interests of shareholders, customers, employees, creditors and the general public.
 As well, CSR's corporate governance culture – our way of doing business – including leadership by the Board and senior management, is critical to CSR's continuing success.

 This Board Charter sets out the functions of CSR's Board – describing the structure of the Board and its committees, the need for independence and other obligations of Directors.

 The Board strives to build sustainable value for shareholders whilst protecting the assets and reputation of the Company.
 Its functions include:

 - approving CSR strategies, budgets, plans and corporate policies;

 - assessing performance against business plans to monitor both the performance of management as well as the continuing suitability of business strategies;

 - reviewing operating information to understand the state of the Company;

 - considering management recommendations on proposed acquisitions, divestments and significant capital expenditure;